Open Internet Information

 T-Mobile and Sprint are now part of the same family.
 While T-Mobile is working to build a combined network, the Sprint network continues to operate.
 Sprint customers’ traffic may be carried in some areas by the T-Mobile network (e.g., where T-Mobile's network is available and Sprint’s is not).
 These Sprint customers will continue to experience the network management practices disclosed on this page, but while on the T-Mobile network can expect to experience the speeds and data prioritization disclosed on T-Mobile’s Open Internet page.

-Data for customers on other Sprint-branded plans is prioritized before the data of customers who select Sprint Essentials plans or Assurance Wireless branded plans.
-Sprint Essentials customers and Assurance Wireless customers may notice reduced speeds in comparison to other Sprint-branded customers during network congestion.
-Customers on Assurance Wireless-branded plans should see the Assurance Wireless Network Management/Open Internet Information page for applicable network management, performance, and other information.
+Data for customers on other Sprint-branded plans is prioritized before the data of customers who select the Sprint Essentials plans or Assurance Wireless branded plans.
+In the vast majority of times and places, these customers should notice little if any effect from having lower network priority.
+During congestion, they may notice reduced speeds in comparison to other Sprint-branded customers.

 E-Rate and other government or enterprise customers' use of Sprint’s Broadband Internet Access Services may also be governed by an applicable contract or agreement.